-45. We do not have certain documents evidencing the biographies of certain of our Directors in the section entitled "Our Management" on page 146 of this Prospectus.
+45. We do not have certain documents evidencing the biographies of certain of our Directors in the section entitled "Our Management" on page 134 of this Draft Red Herring Prospectus.

-In accordance with the disclosure requirements stipulated under the SEBI ICDR Regulations, the brief biographies of our Directors disclosed in the section entitled "Our Management" on page 146 include details of their educational qualifications and professional experience.
+In accordance with the disclosure requirements stipulated under the SEBI ICDR Regulations, the brief biographies of our Directors disclosed in the section entitled "Our Management" on page 134 include details of their educational qualifications and professional experience.
 However, the original documents evidencing such educational qualifications and professional experience are not available with some of our Directors.
-We have undertaken all reasonable efforts to obtain such documents from the Directors, and in the absence or loss of such documents, we have relied on affidavits provided by such Directors to verify the authenticity of such disclosures.
+Accordingly, we have relied on affidavits provided by such Directors to verify the authenticity of such disclosures.
 We cannot assure you that such disclosures do not have any inadvertent errors or omissions.